scdwcd/FINVIZ-Options-Data-Scraper/README.md

-%Simple options data scraper for https://finviz.com/ using the FINVIZ API.%
+# Simple options data scraper for https://finviz.com/ using the FINVIZ API.